Before You Prepare and Send 2019 W-2 Forms

 If an employee asks for help with completing a W-4 form, the IRS suggests you give the employee the IRS withhholding calculator that they can use to figure out their withholding amount.

 Form W-4 must be completed at hire and at any time the employee wishes to make a change.
 The employee should change the W-4 form if the employee's personal information (including marital status and number of dependents) changes or if the employee's address changes.
 The employee may also change the W-4 form at any time to alter the amount of withholding.

-Each year before the end of the year, employers should ask all employees to review the W-4 form to make sure the personal information is accurate.
+Each year before the end of the year, you should ask all employees to review their W-4 form to make sure the personal information is accurate.

 Gather Payroll Information for W-2 Forms